-Jonathan serves as an associate investigator and member of the scientific leadership team where he guides strategy on platform technologies and applications to disease focus areas in the Precision Medicine Program.
+Jonathan serves as an associate investigator in the Brain Health accelerator where he guides strategy on platform technologies and applications to disease focus areas in the Precision Medicine Program.
 He is a close collaborator and strategic advisor to the Electrophysiology and Modeling team and co-leads efforts spanning these two pillars.
 Jonathan additionally holds affiliate appointments as Scientist in the WA National Biomedical Research Center and Associate Professor in the Department of Neurobiology and Biophysics at the University of Washington, Seattle.

 Jonathan originally joined the Allen Institute in 2013.
 He led the early development, proof of concept and scaling of human and non-human primate ex vivo brain slice single neuron recording pipelines, as well as the viral genetic tools pipeline.
 As a former project lead and stakeholder, he contributed to key Allen Institute open access resources including the Allen Cell Types Database and Genetic Tools Atlas.
 The novel brain cell type targeting viral tools created through these Institute efforts have been used by Jonathan and team to characterize the signature properties of diverse brain cell types in basic research and preclinical applications and shared broadly with the research community through Addgene.